Causal Feature Selection via Orthogonal Search: Introduction

-There has been another line of works on inferring causal relationships from observational data most of which require strong assumptions, such as faithfulness \citep{MasSchJan19,pearl2009causality,spirtes2000causation}.
-Classical approaches along these lines include the $\mathrm{PC}$-algorithm \citep{spirtes2000causation}, which can only reconstruct the network up to a Markov equivalence class.
 Another approach is to restrict the class of interactions among the covariates and the functional form of the signal-noise mixing (typically considered additive) or the distribution (e.g., non-Gaussianity) to achieve identifiability (see \citep{hoyer2009nonlinear,peters2014causal}); this includes linear approaches like $\mathrm{LiNGAM}$ \citep{shimizu2006linear} and nonlinear generalizations with additive noise \citep{Peters2011b}.
 For a recent review of the empirical performance of structure learning algorithms and a detailed description of causal discovery methods, we refer to \citep{heinze2018causal}.
 Recently, there have been several attempts at solving the problem of causal inference by exploiting the invariance of a prediction under a causal model given different experimental settings \citep{ghassami2017learning,icp2016}.
-The computational cost to run both of the algorithms is exponential in the number of variables, when aiming to discover the full causal graph.
+The computational cost to run both algorithms is exponential in the number of variables when aiming to discover the full causal graph.

 Our method mainly takes inspiration from Debiased/Double ML method \citep{doubleml2016} which utilizes the concept of orthogonalization to overcome the bias introduced due to regularization.
 We will discuss this in detail in the next section.
-Considering specific example, the Lasso suffers from the fact that the estimated coefficients are shrunk towards zero which is undesirable \citep{tibshirani2017sparsity}.
-To overcome this limitation, an approach of debiasing the Lasso was proposed in several papers \citep{javanmard2014confidence,javanmard2018debiasing,zhang2014confidence}.
-However, unlike our approach, Debiased Lasso methods don't recover all the non-zero coefficients of the parameter vector $\theta$ under generic assumptions we have in the paper.
+Considering a specific example, the Lasso suffers from the fact that the estimated coefficients are shrunk towards zero, which is undesirable \citep{tibshirani2017sparsity}.
+To overcome this limitation, a debiasing approach was proposed for the Lasso in several papers \citep{javanmard2014confidence,javanmard2018debiasing,zhang2014confidence}.
+However, unlike our approach, Debiased Lasso methods do not recover all the non-zero coefficients of the parameter vector $\theta$ under the generic assumptions of the present work. \correctedbis{To be more specific, \citep{javanmard2018debiasing} is built upon the \Cref{eq:model_est} with the following differences to our setting: Noise $U$ is Gaussian; $X$ has independent zero-mean Gaussian rows with covariance matrix $\Sigma$ satisfying specific bounding conditions; sparsity conditions $s_0 = o(n/{(\log p)}^2)$\footnote{$p = d - 1$ is the covariate dimension.} and $\min(s_{\Omega}, s_{0}) = o(\sqrt{n}/\log p)$ where $s_0$ and $s_{\Omega}$ are sparsity levels of the true coefficients $\theta$ and the precision matrix $\Omega = \Sigma ^ {-1}$ of $X$ respectively.}